How to Contribute

 Pipeline editor

-The pipeline editor allows you to create pipelines by plugging steps together.
+The pipeline editor allows the user to create pipelines by connecting individual scripts through inputs and outputs.

-The left pane shows the available steps, the main section shows the canvas.
+The left pane shows the available steps, which can be dragged onto the pipeline editor canvas.

-On the right side, a collapsible pane allows to edit the labels and descriptions of the pipeline inputs and outputs.
+On the right side, a collapsible pane allows the user to edit the labels and descriptions of the pipeline inputs and outputs.

 To add a step: drag and drop from the left pane to the canvas.
 Steps that are single scripts will display with a single border, while steps that are pipelines will display with a double border.